The Pearl Island: Transport

 Modes of transport varies from precinct to precinct.
 Golf carts are heavily used in Porto Arabia and Medina Centrale, while boat taxis are available in Porto Arabia and Qanat Quartier.
 Limousines are available in Porto Arabia, Medina Centrale, Qanat Quartier and Viva Bahriya.
+There are also bus stations, with routes that go to the Legtaifiya station.
+The M110 bus route goes from Porto Arabia and goes to parts of Viva Bahriya, then to the metro station.